-1. Business Practices; Administration and Corrective Action.
+- 1. Business Practices; Administration and Corrective Action.
 To avoid misconduct and Conflicts of Interest, either real or apparent, by Third-Party Service Providers, the Association utilizes safe and sound business practices in the engagement, utilization, and retention of qualified and reputable Agents, including through the implementation and adherence to the Association's HR-Vendor Conflict of Interest Policy and the Procurement and Finance and Audit-Disposition of Supplies, Services, and Fixed Assets Policy.
-The Association shall take appropriate investigative and corrective action in the case of a breach of fiduciary duties by the Agent or failure of the Agent to carry out other agent duties as required by contract, policy, procedure, FCA regulations, or law.

-- 2. Policy for Agents.
+The Association shall take appropriate investigative and corrective action in the case of a breach of fiduciary duties by the Agent or failure of the Agent to carry out other agent duties as required by contract, policy, procedure, FCA regulations, or law. - 2.
+Policy for Agents.
 The Association has adopted a separate Standards of Conduct Policy for Agents which will be distributed to all Agents of the Association. - 3.
 Third-Party Service Providers.
 Upon engagement, the Association will make the Code of Ethics available to all Third-Party Service Providers, including any Agents.
-Third-Party Service Providers are expected to comply with the Code of Ethics and to disclose any known Conflicts of Interest to the SOCO.
+Third-Party Service Providers are expected to comply with the Code of Ethics and to disclose any known Conflicts of Interest to the SOCO and comply with other institution expectations of vendors, including confidentiality, data privacy, and data security requirements.